grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 Path path = Path.Value(@"C:\C:\C:\C:\//\/\/");
 ```

-Such factory method could throw an exception at the time of path object creation.
+Such a factory method could throw an exception at the time of path object creation.
 This is important - previously, when we did not have the value object, we could assign garbage to a string, pass it between several objects and get an exception from the `Backup()` method.
 Now, that we modeled paths as value objects, there is a high probability that the `Path` type will be used as early as possible in the chain of calls.
-Thanks to this and to the validation inside the factory method, we will get an exception much closer to the place where the mistake was made, not at the end of the call chain.
+Thanks to this and the validation inside the factory method, we will get an exception much closer to the place where the mistake was made, not at the end of the call chain.

 So yeah, introducing a general `Path` value object might solve some problems, but not all of them.
 Still, the signature of the `Backup()` method does not signal that the path expected must be an absolute path to a file, so one may pass a relative path or a path to a directory, even though only one kind of path is acceptable.

 In this case, the varying properties of paths are not just an obstacle, a problem to solve, like in case of money.
-They are they key differentiating factor in choosing whether a behavior is appropriate for a value or not.
-In such case, it makes a lot of sense to create several different value types, each representing a different set of path constraints.
+They are the key differentiating factor in choosing whether a behavior is appropriate for a value or not.
+In such a case, it makes a lot of sense to create several different value types, each representing a different set of path constraints.

 Thus, we may decide to introduce types like[^atmafilesystem2]: